alema-r/Alessandro-Marcolini-Oniro/docs/oniro-build/visual-customizations.rst

   * ``WESTON_INI_BACKGROUND_COLOR`` - sets shell.background-color accordingly
   * ``WESTON_INI_BACKGROUND_TYPE`` - sets shell.background-type accordingly

-Epiphany support for Application mode
+Epiphany Support for Application Mode
 *************************************

 Epiphany is one of the browsers supported by the build meta-data.
 It provides a